Fila Brasileiro

 Unique facts and fascinating details

-- Despite their intimidating appearance, they are known to be exceptionally gentle and patient with children within their own family.
+- Despite their intimidating appearance, they are known to be exceptionally gentle and patient with children within their own family unit.

 Frequently Asked Questions